pickifyappsupport/pickify-app/support/index.md

 ## Frequently asked questions

+### Why is Pickify locked when I first open it?

+Because Pickify is a paid app, and the free trial is how you get in.
+The first screen on a new install is the unlock screen, and it is the front door rather than an advert you can dismiss — there is no cut-down free version behind it.

+Tap **Start 3-Day Free Trial** and the whole app opens straight away: every mode, every setting, every prize case, nothing held back and nothing to pay.
+If you have already bought Pickify, or already used the trial on another device, tap **Restore Purchase** on that same screen instead.

 ### How much does Pickify cost?

 Pickify is a paid app with a free trial in front of it.
 You get **3 days of the complete app, free** — every mode, every setting, every prize case, nothing held back.
-When those three days are up, Pickify locks until you unlock it with a **single one-time payment**.
+When those three days are up, Pickify locks again until you unlock it with a **single one-time payment**.
 That payment is the whole price: there is no subscription, no monthly fee, no second purchase, and nothing inside the app costs extra afterwards.